approov/web-quickstart-google-recaptcha-v3-javascript/README.md

 }
 ```

-Note that the switch from the reCAPTCHA flow to the Approov flow requires only minor changes to the handling of the `recaptchaToken`.
+Note that, in the case you are migrating from a reCAPTCHA flow to an Approov flow, the changes are very minor.
 We would expect the same small changes to be required in your website at each point you construct requests that include a reCAPTCHA token.
-Depending on how your API calls are constructed, you may be able to isolate the changes to a single point.
+Depending on how your API calls are constructed, you may be able to make changes so that `fetchApproovToken` is called from a single point.

-Before you can run the code it's necessary to obtain the values for the placeholders, and you will learn how to do that in the next section.
+Before you can run the code it's necessary to obtain values for the placeholders, as described in the next section.

 [TOC](#toc-table-of-contents)